AS-Lab/Marthi-et-al-2024-NestedMorph-Deformable-Medical-Image-Registration/README.md

 ⭐ The proposed **NestedMorph** is at least **53% less in size** than the current state-of-the-art Transformer models.

 ## Key Features
-- **3D Deformable Image Registration:** Designed for volumetric medical images to capture complex anatomical variations.
+- 🧠 **3D Deformable Image Registration**: Designed for volumetric medical images to capture complex anatomical variations.
-- **Attention-Based Architecture:** Utilizes multi-scale attention mechanisms to enhance feature extraction and alignment.
+- 👁️ **Attention-Based Architecture**: Utilizes multi-scale attention mechanisms to enhance feature extraction and alignment.
-- **Nested Attention Modules:** Employs nested attention modules that integrate attention weights from both encoder and decoder, reducing computational complexity while maintaining effective spatial transformations.
+- 🔄 **Nested Attention Modules**: Employs nested attention modules that integrate attention weights from both encoder and decoder, reducing computational complexity while maintaining effective spatial transformations.
-- **Flexible Training:** Supports various loss functions (similarity metrics, regularization losses) and datasets.
+- ⚙️ **Flexible Training**: Supports various loss functions (similarity metrics, regularization losses) and datasets.
-- **Optimized Input Size:** The proposed model is optimized for any 3D input size, ensuring efficient training and inference.
+- 📏 **Optimized Input Size**: The proposed model is optimized for any 3D input size, ensuring efficient training and inference.

+## 🏗️ Architecture

-## Overall Framework
+### Overall Framework

 The **Overall Framework** for NestedMorph combines multiple modules that work in synergy for medical image registration.
 The framework consists of the following key components:
 - **Image Preprocessing:** Includes normalization, resizing, and augmentation of medical images.